aditithanekar/Canvas-LMS-Web-Scraper/README.md

 4. Change the assignment name to the specific column from the Canvas .csv file you want to input into--
 5. Then run it!
 6. Your results will generate a file called canvasdata.csv
-7. To put it back into canvas, you can click "Import" in the gradebook, and then upload the canvasdata.csv file you created, and it should fill in all the grades you just mapped in!
+7. To put it back into Canvas, you can click "Import" in the gradebook, and then upload the canvasdata.csv file you created, and it should fill in all the grades you just mapped in!

 ## Using attendance.py (Google Sheets to Canvas)
 To export the Google Sheet properly, click File-> Download-> Comma Separated Values(.csv)